Critical Care (Online Learning) MSc, PgCert, PgDip

 At the same time you will develop expertise in accessing, interpreting, and integrating the findings of clinical research into clinical care.

-You will study core clinical subjects including:
+You will study core clinical subjects including, but not limited to:

 - recognition and resuscitation of the critically unwell adult